stackbit-projects/magical-iron-e6244/content/pages/index.md

         media_position: right
         media_width: thirty-three
       - title: 50% - Around the World
+        content: >
-        content: "TipsyTigers is going worldwide.
-Our tigers belong to the billboards of the world.
+          Now the TipsyTigers are going worldwide.
+Our Tigers belong to the billboards of the world.
 To celebrate this milestone, we will be launching the biggest marketing campaign around the world.
-Imagine your NFT being shown in the middle of Times Square, Shibuya, Piccadilly Circus.
+Imagine your very own NFT being shown in the middle of Times Square, Shibuya, Piccadilly Circus.
 Let’s get helicopters and jets to fly our TipsyTiger banners across major cities.
-Everyone will be watching.
-Let the whole world know about your amazing TipsyTiger NFT.\_\n"
+With the world watching, we aim to increase awareness and interest in the project and drive up demand for our TipsyTigers NFTs!
+To the moon!
         actions: []
         image: /images/50-icon.png
         image_alt: Feature 2 placeholder image